Economics of religion: Historical aspects

+Economists view a person's participation in religious activities, such as attending worship services or venerating a deity, as a form of consumption within a market.
+For example, Mongol rulers granted tax exemptions to clergy, churches, and religious institutions in exchange for their blessings and prayers for the rulers' longevity and well-being.
+In this case, the foregone tax revenue can be seen as the price the Mongols paid for the religious services provided by the clergy and monks.

 Criticisms

 The correlation between religion and economic outcomes can be interpreted in two ways: (1) a feature intrinsic to religion which affects growth or (2) a feature correlated to religion but not religion itself which affects growth.
 Existing cross-country literature is criticised for inability to distinguish between the two explanations, a problem termed endogeneity bias.
 Controlling for country fixed effects mitigates bias but more recent studies utilise field and natural experiments to identify the causal effect of religion.
+Robustness of cross-country results to changes in specification of the statistical models is criticised in the literature.